Boy in viral hug photo missing after family SUV plunges off cliff

 A former neighbor, Bill Groener, said he was struck by how isolated the kids were kept, and told The Oregonian that he felt guilty for neglecting to call child welfare authorities.

-In 2010, while living in Minnesota, Sarah Hart pleaded guilty to a misdemeanor domestic assault charge in connection to one of the daughters, Abigail, court records show.
+While living in Minnesota in 2011, Sarah Hart pleaded guilty to a misdemeanor domestic assault charge in connection to one of the daughters, Abigail, court records show.
 The girl, then 6, told a teacher that she had "owies" on her body and "Mom hit me," the complaint said.

 Hart served a year's probation without incident, according to Douglas County court records.
 She told police that they normally don't use spanking as a disciplinary measure but had been using it to deal with the girl's behavior, and told police she let her anger get out of control, according to a police report.